STnobile/ProjectPortafolio--1/README.md

  # Credit
  * I took ispiration from the CI Love Running Project for the Time section I created.
+ * I watched plenty of video on youtube for get some inspiration like video of Kevin Powel. that helped me to create my own design.

  # Future features